Learning from Synthetic Data for Visual Grounding: Methodology

-Our alternative strategy leverages the layout-conditioned generative model GLIGEN~\cite{li2023gligen}, synthesizing images conditioned on the text and corresponding bounding boxes.
-Directly inputting all real VG texts and boxes (row 6) results in a modest increase of 2.58\% compared to the baseline (row 1).
-We observe the ineffectiveness in regions with multiple textual descriptions, tending to generate unrealistic or implausible visual content.
-To address it, we explore three strategies: Random selection of text-box inputs (Random), reduction based on average CLIP~\cite{radford2021learning} text dissimilarity (Text), and the largest collection of boxes with IoU below 0.5.
-The random selection keeps at most 10 boxes per image, resulting in around 50\% data amount reduction.
-The Random text-box synthesized images Syn-R (row 8) outperforms the all-text-box conditioned variant (Syn-A, row 6).
-Also, pairing Syn-R with all text-box data from Real VG (row 7) does not match the effectiveness of either Syn-A with all text-boxes or Syn-R with selected text-boxes, underscoring the importance of image-text-box alignment.
-Sorting by CLIP text dissimilarity to select at most top-10 inputs (Syn-T) marginally improves the random selection.
+We also investigate an alternative strategy that leverages a layout-conditioned generative model GLIGEN~\citep{li2023gligen}, synthesizing images conditioned on the text and corresponding bounding boxes.
+Directly inputting all real VG texts and boxes (row 3) results in a modest increase of 2.58\% compared to the baseline (row 1).
+We observe the ineffectiveness of using regions with multiple textual descriptions, as this tends to generate unrealistic or implausible content.
+To address this, we explore three strategies: Random selection of text-box inputs (VG$_R$), reduction based on average CLIP~\citep{radford2021learning} text dissimilarity (VG$_T$), and selecting the maximum number of boxes with an IoU below 0.5 (VG$_I$).
+Random selection keeps at most 10 boxes per image, resulting in a reduction of about 50\% of the data.
+Random text-box synthesized images Syn-R (row 5) outperform the all-text-box conditioned variant (Syn-A, row 3).
+Also, pairing Syn-R with all text-box data from Real VG (row 4) does not match the effectiveness of either Syn-A with all text-boxes or Syn-R with selected text-boxes, underscoring the importance of image-text-box alignment.
+Sorting by CLIP text dissimilarity to select at most the top ten inputs (Syn-T, VG$_T$) marginally improves the random selection.
 Yet, the most significant improvement stems from selecting as many boxes as possible with an IoU below 0.5.
-The images (Syn-I) generated with this strategy match the best practice in the GLIP-based pipeline (row 3).
+The images (Syn-I) generated with this strategy match the best practice in the GLIP-based pipeline (row 10).

 Our results show the potential of using a layout-conditioned generative model for image-text-box synthesis.
-However, either generating non-overlapping and natural layouts or generating text for visually coherent layouts poses a substantial challenge, limiting the advancement to a higher synthetic purity level without real image-text-box data.
-Even with layout generation models~\cite{inoue2023layoutdm,kikuchi2021constrained}, strong constraints of natural composition and non-overlapping bounding boxes detract from their efficiency and effectiveness compared to the object detector approach.
+However, either generating non-overlapping and natural layouts or generating text for visually coherent layouts poses a substantial challenge, limiting the advancement to synthesis without real image-text-box data.
+Even with layout generation models~\citep{inoue2023layoutdm,kikuchi2021constrained}, strong constraints of natural composition and non-overlapping bounding boxes detract from their efficiency and effectiveness compared to the object detector approach.